tarowatanabe/expgram/README.rst

 expgram: EXPonential-order n-GRAM toolkit
 =========================================

-This is an ngram package with efficient handling of large data in mind, based on a succinct storage [1]_.
+This is an ngram toolkit with efficient handling of large data in mind, based on a succinct storage [1]_.
 Among ngram compression methods mentioned in [1]_, we do not implement block-wise compression (or gzip every 8k-byte) for computational efficiency reason.
 Also,